christyjacob4/pghashlib/README.md

 # pghashlib

 pghashlib is a PostgreSQL extension providing high-performance hash functions for data processing and analysis.
-Currently includes MurmurHash3, CRC32, CityHash64, CityHash128, SipHash-2-4, lookup2, lookup3be, and lookup3le algorithms.
+Currently includes MurmurHash3, CRC32, CityHash64, CityHash128, SipHash-2-4, SpookyHash, lookup2, lookup3be, and lookup3le algorithms.

 ## Table of Contents